 b.
 Does your LP have support from other home visiting providers in your community?

 Yes.
 Our proposed region has a variety of home visiting programs.
 Those who do not serve newborns and their families support this program and were interested in the nursing RFP prior to contracting with 4C.
 We intend to refer and collaborate as much as possible with some of these programs, which may offer an extended period to see families.
-Because Family Connects is a universal approach, we will work collaboratively with all home visiting programs to coordinate referals and avoid duplication, when necessary. .
+Because Family Connects is a universal approach, we will work collaboratively with all home visiting programs to coordinate referals and avoid duplication, when necessary.

 c.
 Briefly describe your proposed stakeholder outreach, engagement, and collaboration